binzhouchn/capsule-pytorch/README.md

 from rnn_revised import *
 ```
 in capsule_layer.py.
 You can also use whatever activation func
-or recurrent_drop ratio you want and revise in rnn_revised.py doc.
+or dropout/recurrent_dropout ratio you want and revise in rnn_revised.py doc.
 One more thing, the revise version is non-cuda, if you find a way
 out for cuda version please let me know.